 The tailgate is not to be removed.
-Removing the tailgate may cause damage to electrical connector resulting in loss of lock/unlock and rear vision camera function.
+This may cause damage to electrical connector resulting in loss of lock/unlock and rear vision camera function.

 Power Assist Steps

 The vehicle may have power assist steps.

 The switch used to disable the power assist steps is located on the center console below the climate control system.